natharb/environment/README.rst

  $ buildout

 Hey, so far I've created only the closedset_braccent_foldN protocols.
-It's straght forward to extend this to other datasets, since you organized the files in a very nice way (really now it's super clean).
+It's straight forward to extend this to other datasets, since you organized the files in a very nice way (really, now it's super clean).
 Follow the new set of instructions to run the verify.py ::

  $ cd environment